READING & PHONICS

 KS2 READING SCHEMES

-Key Stage 2 children do not follow a reading scheme, but may chose books from the library which are colour coded to a child’s individual need.
+Key Stage 2 children do not follow a reading scheme, but may chose books from the library.
 Silent reading is encouraged throughout KS2 and class silent reading takes place almost every school day.
 Children are expected to read from a variety of authors and genres and take responsibility for completing individual reading records.

 Children are also encouraged to read at home, with the support of parents.